Gosselke-Loic/Gosselke-Loic/README.md

 -  Hi, I’m @Gosselke-Loic
 - 👀 I’m interested in video game development, engine development and IA.
-- 🌱 I’m currently C/C++
+- 🌱 I’m currently learning C/C++ at Lausanne 42 school.
-- 💞️ I’m looking to collaborate on anything.

 <!---
 Gosselke-Loic/Gosselke-Loic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.